 The SAGE test

-Scientists at Ohio State University Wexner Medical Center developed a written memory test to help doctors better evaluate early symptoms.
+Scientists at Ohio State University Wexner Medical Center wrote a written memory test to help doctors better assess early symptoms.
 Called the Self-Administered Gerocognitive Examination or SAGE test, it takes less than 15 minutes and can be done at home.

 The researchers enlisted 1047 people over the age of 50 to take the SAGE test and identified twenty-eight percent with cognitive impairment.
-Dr. Douglas Scharre, who heads the Memory Disorders Research Center at Ohio State, helped develop the test.
-In a press release, he said unfortunately, doctors often don’t recognize subtle cognitive problems during routine office visits.
+Dr. Douglas Scharre, who heads the Memory Disorders Research Center at Ohio State, helped create the test.
+In a press release, he said sadly, doctors often don’t recognize subtle cognitive problems during routine office visits.

 “Hopefully, this test will help change those situations,” says Dr. Scharre.
 “We are finding better treatments, and we know that patients do much better if they start the treatments sooner than later.”